ionic-team/ionic-site/content/docs/intro/deploying/index.md

 ### Running Your App

-1. Run a production build of your app with `ionic build ios --prod`
+1. Run a production build of your app with `ionic cordova build ios --prod`
 2. Open the `.xcodeproj` file in `platforms/ios/` in Xcode
 3. Connect your phone via USB and select it as the run target
 4. Click the play button in Xcode to try to run your app